syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     5. **Ask them to keep our secret** – Ask them not to reveal the deception to anyone.
 Reference the honor code to hammer the point home.
     6. **Offer informed consent form** – Offer them a blank copy to take home.
     7. **Allow questions** – Let them ask any questions they may have.
 Be vague.
 Refer to the sample answers below when possible.
-    8. **Compensate them** – Fill out the Compensation Tracking Form, have them sign the Receipt Form, and give them their $10.
+    8. **Compensate them** – Fill out the Compensation Tracking Form, have them sign the Receipt Form, and give them their 10 dollars.
     9. **Thank them** – Let them know we appreciate what they've done for science.
 13. Check whether the next participant has already arrived before leaving debriefing room, to ensure nothing gets said after you leave the debriefing room.